-In addition to the straight forward (I like to know where things are, I and can’t stand clutter), I also value organization because its order and stability provides reassurance when I’m overwhelmed.
+In addition to the straightforward (I like to know where things are, I and can’t stand clutter), I also value organization because its order and stability provide reassurance when I’m overwhelmed.

 As a type A person, I feel best when I can plan ahead, stay on top of my tasks, and have a general idea of what’s coming next.